ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 String query = burger; // String | The (natural language) recipe search query.
 String cuisine = italian; // String | The cuisine(s) of the recipes.
 One or more comma separated.
 See a full list of supported cuisines.
-String diet = vegetarian; // String | The diet to which the recipes must be compliant.
+String diet = vegetarian; // String | The diet for which the recipes must be suitable.
 See a full list of supported diets.
-String excludeIngredients = eggs; // String | An comma-separated list of ingredients or ingredient types that must not be contained in the recipes.
+String excludeIngredients = eggs; // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
 String intolerances = gluten; // String | A comma-separated list of intolerances.
-All found recipes must not have ingredients that could cause problems for people with one of the given tolerances.
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
+Please note: due to the automatic nature of the recipe analysis, the API cannot be 100% accurate in all cases.
+Please advise your users to seek professional help with medical issues.
 BigDecimal offset = 0; // BigDecimal | The number of results to skip (between 0 and 900).
 BigDecimal number = 10; // BigDecimal | The number of results to return (between 1 and 100).
-Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution.
+Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
 Boolean instructionsRequired = true; // Boolean | Whether the recipes must have instructions. try {
     Object result = apiInstance.searchRecipes(query, cuisine, diet, excludeIngredients, intolerances, offset, number, limitLicense, instructionsRequired);